All Episodes

 We'll come back to part one.

-We'll try to close it up.
+We'll try to close it.

-Okay, it's the regulatory angle that ties into that angle.
+It's the regulatory angle that ties into that angle.

 Right, right.

-And uh the Justice Department, you remember they wanted to break Microsoft up into an operating system company and that was only because Microsoft wasn't paying any bribes.
+And the Justice Department, you remember they wanted to break Microsoft up into an operating system company and that was only because Microsoft wasn't paying any bribes.

 They didn't have any lobbyists and they weren't greasing any skids.

-And the way it works in Washington, if you don't have a lobbyist, and if you don't have somebody greasing skids and trying to pave the way for you, i.e.
+And the way it works in Washington, if you don't have a lobbyist and if you don't have somebody greasing skids and trying to pave the way for you, i.e. sharing some of your profits with politicians are going to come after you.

-Think what the Justice Department would have done to them, because they would have had an effective monopoly on hardware and software.
+Think what the Justice Department would have done to them because they would have had an effective monopoly on hardware and software.

 What I'm saying is that computers became part of our lives because what I'm saying is specifically Apple.

-How in the world does the ten percent market share allow you to fly under the radar and dominate anything or anybody or force anybody to do anything?
+How in the world does 10% market share allow you to fly under the radar and dominate anything or anybody or force anybody to do anything?

 Because the Justice Department was so focused on Microsoft.